 • If you are eligible to receive a vaccine from a general medical practice in your location, you cannot be charged for this service.

 • However, if you make an appointment to consult your doctor (GP) about any medical issues that are not related to COVID-19 vaccination, you will still need to pay for your appointment.

 COVID-19 vaccines for everyone aged 16+

-People aged 16 to 59 years of age are now eligible for the COVID-19 Pfizer vaccine.
-From Monday 13 September all people aged 12 to 59 will be eligible for Pfizer.
+All people in Australia aged 12 to 59 are now eligible for the Pfizer vaccine.
 You can use the COVID-19 Vaccine Eligibility Checker link below to find out which vaccines are available to you in your location and your nearest vaccination provider.

 *Please note: The first question on the COVID-19 Vaccine Eligibility Checker will ask you if you have a Medicare card.
 If you do not have a Medicare card, please click no and follow the next steps for booking a vaccination without a Medicare card.
 You ARE eligible for a vaccination, even if you do not have a Medicare card.

 The COVID-19 Vaccine Eligibility Checker is available in multiple languages: English, Simplified Chinese, Traditional Chinese, Arabic, Vietnamese, Italian, Greek, Spanish, Turkish, Korean, Serbian, Bengali, Punjabi, Hindi, Khmer and Assyrian Neo-Aramaic.

 You can get a COVID-19 vaccination for free, even if you don’t have a Medicare card or are not eligible for Medicare, at:

 • a Commonwealth Vaccination Clinic